icalledmyselfmoon/stemCNV_check_Read_the_docs/source/index.rst

 ===========================

 StemCNV-check is a tool written to simplify copy number variation (CNV) analysis of SNP array data, specifically for quality control of (pluripotent) stem cell lines.
 StemCNV-check uses snakemake to run the complete analysis from raw data (.idat) up report generation for all defined samples with a single command.
 Samples need to be defined in a (tabular) sample table and the workflow settings are defined through a yaml file.

+Requirements:
-StemCNV-check requires a linux environment (or WSL on windows) and a working conda (or mamba) installation.
-Follow the recommended instructions to install conda or mamba.
+-a linux environment (or WSL on windows)
+-a working conda (or mamba)

 Quality control of hPSC genetic integrity based on CNV detection in SNP-array data is the main purpose of the stemCNV-check tool.
 Other functionalities include: